 The managed VPS plans are best if you want to concentrate on your business while Nine’s team takes care of the technical stuff.
 You get web space from 100 GB to 2,700 GB, with 3 GB to 96 GB RAM and unlimited traffic.
 All managed server packages come with optional features at extra cost, including SSL certificates, DDoS protection from Cloudflare, FTP, MySQL, and Apache.

-Nine’s robust infrastructure includes three eco-friendly data centers in Zurich, Switzerland, which house more than one thousand servers connected by a route-redundant dark fiber ring to guarantee 99.9% uptime.
+Nine has built a robust infrastructure consisting of three eco-friendly data centers located in Zurich, Switzerland.
+These data centers house over one thousand servers that are connected through a route-redundant dark fiber ring, ensuring a 99.9% uptime guarantee.

 Pricing and Support

 From the information presented on its website, it’s not easy to determine Nine’s standard pricing, but that’s not so unusual for a cloud computing or managed services provider (compared with a self-service shared hosting provider).
 For each provided service, there are several packages, and there are additional add-ons at extra cost.
 Factor in the upfront setup fees and Nine’s packages become quite pricey.